webhintio/hint/packages/rule-no-p3p/README.md

 [P3P][p3p spec] (Platform for Privacy Preferences Project) is a deprecated technology meant to allow browsers to programmatically check privacy policies.

-Microsoft Internet Explorer was the most popular browser implementing `P3P`.
+Microsoft Internet Explorer was the most popular browser that implemented `P3P`.
 With Windows 10, `P3P`'s support was removed entirely from IE 11 and has [minimal servicing for other versions of Windows][p3p not supported].
 Other popular browsers never implemented or removed this feature before Microsoft did.